Aden: British administration 1839–1967

 In 1838, under Muhsin bin Fadl, Lahej ceded 194 km2 including Aden to the British.
-On 19 January 1839, the British East India Company landed Royal Marines at Aden to secure the territory and stop attacks by pirates against British shipping to India.
+On 19 January 1839, the British East India Company landed Royal Marines at Aden to definitively conquer the territory (the so-called Aden Expedition) and stop attacks by pirates against British shipping to India.
 In 1850 it was declared a free trade port, with the liquor, salt, arms, and opium trades developing duties as it won all the coffee trade from Mokha.
-The port lies about equidistant from the Suez Canal, Mumbai, and Zanzibar, which were all important British possessions.
-Aden had been an entrepôt and a way-station for seamen in the ancient world.
+The port lies about equidistant from the Suez Canal, Bombay, and Zanzibar, which were all important British possessions.
+Aden had been an entrepôt and a way-station for ships in the ancient world.
 There, supplies, particularly water, were replenished, so, in the mid-19th century, it became necessary to replenish coal and boiler water.
 Thus Aden acquired a coaling station at Steamer Point and Aden was to remain under British control until November 1967.

 Until 1937, Aden was governed as part of British India and was known as the Aden Settlement.
 Its original territory was enlarged in 1857 by the 13 km2 island of Perim, in 1868 by the 73 km2 Khuriya Muriya Islands, and in 1915 by the 108 km2 island of Kamaran.
 The settlement would become Aden Province in 1935.

 In 1937, the settlement was detached from India and became the Colony of Aden, a British Crown colony.
-The change in government was a step towards the change in monetary units seen in the stamps illustrating this article.
+The change in government was a step towards the change in the official currency unit.
 When British India became independent in 1947, Indian rupees (divided into annas) were replaced in Aden by East African shillings.
 The hinterland of Aden and Hadhramaut were also loosely tied to Britain as the Aden Protectorate, which was overseen from Aden.

 Aden's location also made it a useful entrepôt for mail passing between places around the Indian Ocean and Europe.
 Thus, a ship passing from Suez to Bombay could leave mail for Mombasa at Aden for collection (See Postage stamps and postal history of Aden).

-The 1947 Aden riots saw more than 80 Jews killed, their property looted and schools burned by a Muslim mob.
-After the Suez Crisis in 1956, Aden became the main location in the region for the British.
+In December 1947, a three-day riot broke out in reaction to the drafting of the Partition Plan for Palestine.
+The riots and their repression by the Aden Protectorate Levies saw the killing of 76-82 Jews, 33 Arabs, 4 Muslim Indians and 1 Somali, in addition to looting and damaging of property.
+After the Suez Crisis in 1956, the British held on to Aden as an outpost in the region for another decade.
+The British authorities had already decided to further expand its port shortly before the Suez Canal's 1956 closure.